 How to claim insurance benefits in your country of residence?

-Your Swiss health insurance will issue a certificate S1 or form E 121.
+Your Swiss health insurance will issue a certificate S1.
 This document needs to be submitted to the competent statutory health insurance institution of your new state of residence (assisting institution) for registration.

 Once your registration is complete, you will be entitled to all medical benefits stipulated in your state of residence.
 You will have the same entitlement to benefits as a person insured in that country.
 The participation in costs is based on the regulations of the state of residence.

-The Common Institution under the Federal Health Insurance Act is not authorised to issue the certificate S1 or the form E 121.
+The Common Institution under the Federal Health Insurance Act is not authorised to issue the certificate S1.

 Will the entitlement to medical treatment in Switzerland remain valid?